anetacamo/coding/src/content/typescript.md

 #### add to existing React Project

+1. Install typescript and related package updates

 `yarn add typescript @types/node @types/react @types/react-dom @types/jest`

 `npm install --save typescript @types/node @types/react @types/react-dom @types/jest`

+2. rename all javascript files to typescript files. `index.js` to `index.tsx` and restart the server

+> Use `.ts` for pure TypeScript files.
+> Use `.tsx` for files which contain JSX.
+> For example, a React component would be .tsx, but a file containing helper functions would be .ts.

+3. When starting the servers there might be missing dependencies and errors requiring installing packages updates. try to follow instrauctions in terminal.

 ## Coding Typescript